 Operating Lease Payments

 Year ended December 31,

-2015 \$ 7,644
+2016 \$ 7,806

-2016 7,644 7,287
+2017 6,816

-2017 6,185
+2018 5,491

-2018 4,872
+2019 5,024

-2019 4,335
+2020 5,097

-Thereafter 14,243
+Thereafter 13,821

-Total \$ 44,566
+Total \$ 44,055

-Total rental expense under operating leases approximated \$7.2 million and \$6.6 million for the years ended December 31, 2014 and 2013, respectively.
+Total rental expense under operating leases approximated \$8.2 million, \$7.2 million and \$6.6 million for the years ended December 31, 2015, 2014 and 2013, respectively.

 The Company received municipal tax abatements in certain locations.
 In prior years, the Company received notice from a municipality that it did not satisfy certain criteria necessary to maintain the abatements and that the municipal authority planned to make an adjustment to the Company's tax abatement.
 The Company disputed the adjustment and such dispute has been settled with the municipality.
 However, the amount of additional property taxes to be assessed against the Company and the timing of the related payments has not been finalized.
-As of December 31, 2014, the Company believes it has adequately accrued for the expected assessment.
+As of December 31, 2015, the Company believes it has adequately accrued for the expected assessment.

 In April 2010, a sales employee of eCOST.com, Inc. ("eCOST", the former name of Retail Connect) was charged with violating various federal criminal statutes in connection with the sales of eCOST products to certain customers, and approximately \$620,000 held in an eCOST deposit account was seized and turned over to the Office of the U.S. Attorney in connection with such activity.
 In August 2012, the employee pleaded guilty to a misdemeanor.
-Neither the Company nor eCOST have been charged with any criminal activity, and the Company is seeking the recovery of the funds that are currently classified as other receivables on the December 31, 2014 and December 31, 2013 balance sheets.
-Based on the information available to date, the Company is unable to determine the amount of the loss, if any, relating to the seizure of such funds.
-No assurance can be given, however, that the seizure of such funds, or the inability of the Company to recover such funds or any significant portion thereof, or any costs and expenses incurred by the Company in connection with this matter, will not have a material adverse effect upon the Company's financial condition or results of operations.
+Neither the Company nor eCOST have been charged with any criminal activity.
+During 2015, the matter was settled and \$235,000 of the subject funds were released to the Company.
+The Company recorded a \$385,000 expense, included as a component of selling, general and administrative expenses in the consolidated statements of operations, to properly reflect the settlement.